By Catherine Heath on Writing docs from June 18, 2018

 It’s great to participate online or through local meetups, but at the conferences you can experience the energy and vibrancy of the wider documentarian community.
 Prague and Portland have been going the longest, and have built up solid communities behind them.

-At the conference, you can expect featured talks and lightning talks, conversations, an unconference, writing day, job opportunities and socials.
+At the conference, you can expect featured talks and lightning talks, conversations, an unconference, writing day, job opportunities, and socials.
 It’s moderately priced compared to similar conferences, but also much smaller at around 600 attendees.

 To start with, the Code of Conduct is usually rigorously observed by attendees and organizers alike, while rule-breaking is dealt with swiftly and humanely.
 You will be safe and respected if you attend this conference.